tonypennoyer/python_project/README.md

 The premise for this project was gathering data to valuate classic cars.
 Free online car valuation tools exist - but only for modern cars.

-The stakeholders in this project are classic car sellers, insurance companies, and the supposed owner of such a online tool.
+The stakeholders in this project are classic car sellers, insurance companies, and the supposed owner of such an online tool.

 I scraped data on more than 12,000 cars.
 Features included: when it was sold, where it was sold, how much it was sold for, whether it was sold or not, and the year, make and model.